 At 1.5 m deep deeper ditches shall be excavated for safety of life and property.

-The decision to make a slope or a revetment economic comparison and job depends on its feasibility and subject to the ’s approval.
+The decision to make a slope or a revetment economic comparison and job depends on its feasibility and subject to the Project Manager’s approval.

 In addition, the trench on the pipe does not slip depending on the slope, soil-holding curtains shall be constructed.